occiware/MoDMaCAO/README.md

 define new mixin types  inheriting  from Component, e.g., Client and Server types.
 These new component types can  define  their  own  attributes  and  constraints.
-For instance,  a server component has a network port  on  which  to  listen  to  client  requests  (i.e., server.port immutable  attribute)  and  a  client component  must  be  connected  to  a  server  com- ponent (i.e., OneServerDependency constraint).
+For instance,  a server component has a network port  on  which  to  listen  to  client  requests  (i.e., server.port immutable  attribute)  and  a  client component  must  be  connected  to  a  server  component (i.e., OneServerDependency constraint).

 * The Version data type defines the valid string pattern for version values, i.e., <major>.<minor>.